 The visiting assistant professor rank is reserved for the appointment of fully credentialed faculty members who might otherwise qualify for the rank of assistant professor but who are hired to meet temporary programmatic needs.
-A visiting professor must hold a terminal degree in the discipline or other appropriate discipline.
+A visiting assistant professor must hold a terminal degree in the discipline or have equivalent experience (see 3.II.E.).